 As the cannabis industry and our business evolves and matures, the Compensation Committee will continue to evaluate the appropriateness of each peer annually and make any necessary changes.
+Our Compensation Committee did not re-evaluate our peer group for 2020.

-ELEMENTS OF COMPENSATION AND 2019 DETERMINATIONS
+ELEMENTS OF COMPENSATION AND 2020 DETERMINATIONS